On this page

 - Step 1: Review our new journal checklist for considerations and important decisions about your new journal.

-- Step 3: Contact us with some details about your journal, based on the checklist from Step 1, and your signed Terms and Conditions form from Step 2
+- Step 3: Contact us with some details about your journal, based on the checklist from Step 1, and your signed Memorandum of Agreement from Step 2

-- Step 4: A librarian from the Digital Publishing team will contact you with any questions we have before getting started.
+- Step 4: The Digital Publishing Librarian will contact you with any questions we have before getting started.
 Once we agree that we are ready to launch the journal, the Digital Publishing librarian will set up the journal in OJS and email you a link to your new journal.
 At this point you can begin setting up your new journal and website with support from the Digital Publishing librarian.

 Getting started with OJS

-A librarian from the Digital Publishing team can meet with you to help you set-up your journal in OJS.
+The Digital Publishing Librarian can meet with you to help you set-up your journal in OJS.

 The following resources may also be useful in becoming familiar with the OJS software: